SANS Xpress Access at ISIS is suitable for:

 But, please note, SANS Xpress Access is not intended to provide data of high statistical precision.

-At least 1 day per cycle on the LOQ instrument will be devoted to Xpress Access, depending on demand.
-It may also be possible to run small numbers of Xpress Access samples as the instrument schedule permits.
+At least 1 day per cycle on each instrument will be devoted to Xpress Access.
+But it may also be possible to run small numbers of Xpress Access samples as and when the instrument schedules permit.

 Due to its high over-subscription, Xpress Access samples will only be run on the SANS2D instrument when there is a clear and justifiable case for doing so.

 No guarantee is given that measurements will take place on any particular day, even if advertised, and normal peer-reviewed experiments will usually take priority.
 When Xpress Access samples cannot be run as advertised they will be held over – subject to their useful lifetime – until a new measurement session can be scheduled, or will be returned to the user if so requested.